Discover the best of Europe, starting with four fantastic days in the Eternal City and a 7-night Mediterranean cruise from Rome.

-Cruise the Mediterranean in 2022 with Royal Caribbean
+Cruise the Mediterranean with Royal Caribbean

 5 nights Rome + 7 night Western Mediterranean Cruise